 When it comes to top environments in which to explore intellectual property law, few compare to the University of Illinois at Urbana-Champaign.
 The scholars who invented sound-on-film movies, the transistor, the light-emitting diode, and the theory of superconductivity have taught here.
 The photoelectric cell, the quantum well laser, and the first graphical Web browser were invented here.

 The campus continues as a center of innovation and discovery today.
-Over 20 faculty members and alumni of the University of Illinois have been awarded Nobel Prizes, and several others have been awarded MacArthur genius grants.
-The University counts more than 80 current faculty as members of the National Academy of Sciences.
-And the University is home to the National Center for Supercomputing Applications (NCSA), several national centers for research, and a Research Park featuring EnterpriseWorks, a high-tech business incubator to 20 start-up companies with nearly 100 employees.
+Faculty members have been recognized for their exceptional research, with memberships in the American Association for the Advancement of Sciences, the National Academy of Sciences, and the National Academy of Engineering.
+They are recipients of the Nobel Prize, Crafoord Prize in Biosciences, National Medal of Science, Presidential Early Career Awards for Scientists and Engineers, and MacArthur Fellowships.
+The University is home to the National Center for Supercomputing Applications, several national centers for research, and a Research Park featuring EnterpriseWorks, a high-tech business incubator to 20 start-up companies.